It was a classic Decatur moment.

 The occasion was opening night of the process to update the City of Decatur’s Strategic Plan for the next decade.
 And even though the start of the program was paused in order to allow the record crowd to sign in and find places in the packed room, attendees used the time to chat with neighbors and to help late-comers locate seats as the room filled.

 It was a repeat of the overwhelming response to the opportunity to participate in a similar planning update in 2010.
-With an even bigger turnout and with an impressive influx of new faces.
+With an even larger pool of registrants and with an impressive influx of new faces.